connorryanbaker/connorryanbaker.github.io/content/about/index.md

 title: "Hello!"
 ---

-I'm Connor - software engineer and lifelong learner.
+I'm Connor, software engineer and lifelong learner.

 As a relative latecomer to the world of development, I enjoy learning more about how the tools we use everyday work "under the hood", as well as just about anything that makes reading and writing code fun.